UNDERWATER WORLD & COLOURS OF WILDLIFE (2018-2023) by MDM Wholesale

 The centre of the obverse is occupied by the modern coat of arms of Barbados, as adopted by royal warrant of Queen Elizabeth II on 14 February 1966.
 The coat of arms has a helmet with a national symbol on top, and a shield beneath that is supported by two animals – something common to former British possessions in the Caribbean.
 The arms were designed by Neville Connell, for many years curator of the Barbados Museum, with artistic assistance by Hilda Ince.

-The national symbol found on top of the helmet for Barbados is the fist of a Barbadian holding two stalks of sugar cane, that are crossed to resemble St. Andrew’s Cross.
-This is representative of the importance of the sugar industry as well as Barbados celebrating its national independence day on St. Andrew’s Day.
-The shield is gold in colour.
+The national symbol found on top of the helmet for Barbados is the first of a Barbadian holding two stalks of sugar cane, that are crossed to resemble St. Andrew’s Cross.
+This is representative of the importance of the sugar industry as well as Barbados celebrating its national Independence Day on St. Andrew’s Day.
+The shield is gold.
 Upon it are a pair of the national flower, known as the Pride of Barbados, and a single bearded fig tree (Ficus citrifolia).
 The shield is supported by a dolphin fish and a pelican.
 They stand for the fishing industry and Pelican Island, respectively.
 At the bottom is Barbados’ national motto (“Pride and Industry”) on a scroll.

 PACKAGING